How to Get Rid of Odors in Your Freezer

 Because our freezer does not have a built-in alarm, we purchased THIS ALARM SYSTEM to install in the freezer so we don’t EVER.
 HAVE.
 THIS.
 HAPPEN.
 AGAIN!!!

 I hung our thermometer on the cabinet on the steps going down the basement – so it will be easy to hear if the alarm goes off.
-This particular thermometer has a function where you can set your min and max temps.
+This particular thermometer has a function where you can set your minimum and maximum temps.

 You can also check out the blog post on how I updated this small space here!